Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method

-As shown in Table S1, there are two additional simulations at [$-$45.0 \AA, $-$33.0 \AA], i.e., WE5a and WE5b simulations.
-We want to compare the pmf plot and the orientation angle of Arg$_9$ in each simulation.
-In Fig. S4, we compare the penetration depth and the orientation angle from WE5, WE5a, and WE5b simulations.
+Table S1 shows two additional simulations at [$-$45.0 \AA, $-$33.0 \AA], i.e., WE5a and WE5b simulations.
+We want to compare the translocation efficiency and the orientation angle of Arg$_9$ in each simulation.
+In Fig. S3, we compare the penetration depth and the orientation angle from WE5, WE5a, and WE5b simulations.
 The solid blue and red lines correspond to the penetration depth and orientation angle from the WE5 simulation.
 The results from the WE5a and WE5b simulations were shown as the dashed and dashed-dot lines in the figure.
 When the penetration depth changes rapidly, the orientation angle shows similar behavior.
 Whenever Arg$_9$ reaches the bottom of the membrane, the orientation angle becomes smaller (40 $\sim$ 50$^\circ$).
-The upright position seems energetically favorable for translocation of Arg$_9$ in our simulation.
-In Fig. S5, WE5a and WE5b simulations show higher potential energy barriers than the WE5 simulation due to the orientation of Arg$_9$ during the translocation.
-Our simulation suggests that the water flow and the orientation angle of Arg$_9$ are essential for translocation.
+The upright position seems efficient for the translocation of Arg$_9$ in our simulation.
+Our simulation suggests that the water flow and the orientation angle of Arg$_9$ play a role in translocation.
+We observed only a single translocation; more translocated trajectories are needed to confirm our findings.
+Furthermore, we might need other observables to quantify the orientation of Arg$_9$ during the translocation.